Asian American businesses are defending themselves against rise in anti-Asian violence

 The racist abuse began after he criticized Texas Gov. Greg Abbott’s decision in early March to rescind a statewide mask mandate that was in place to stop the spread of the coronavirus.

-With the perpetrators still at large, Nguyen, who is undergoing cancer treatment, said he’s never feared more for his life.
+With the perpetrators still at large, Nguyen, who is undergoing cancer treatment, said he has never feared more for his life.
 The threats come daily now, making him so “paranoid” that he does not allow people to get within 10 feet.

 He had delayed fully reopening indoor dining because of the lack of police presence — and now must budget $5,700 a month on private security for the four days a week his restaurant is open.
-He temporarily skipped town.
+He temporarily left town.
 And he reluctantly bought a gun.

 “I am personally against guns, but we had to get one just to protect ourselves now,” Nguyen said.
 “I can understand why a lot of Asian Americans don’t want to report these things because of retaliation and lack of protection.
 Will it take for me to get seriously hurt or die for someone to take these threats seriously?”

-The San Antonio Police Department issued a written statement saying that “officers continue to provide drive-bys to the business.
+The San Antonio Police Department issued a written statement saying “officers continue to provide drive-bys to the business.
 We have additionally contacted others in the area to report any suspicious activity and we will respond accordingly.
 This case remains actively under investigation and anyone with information is urged to contact police.”

 Among the most vulnerable are retail businesses, restaurants and salons whose storefronts open to public sidewalks.
 Many store owners have kept their doors wide-open to improve ventilation during the pandemic.
 Not only have they recently begun shutting their doors, they’re locking them and removing cultural signage and decor that could make them easy targets for people looking to terrorize Asian businesses, according to business owners and community leaders.